ICB-DCM/pyPESTO/doc/logo.rst

 pyPESTO's logo can be found in multiple variants in the doc/logo directory on github, in svg and png format.
 It is made available under a `creative commons CC0 license <https://creativecommons.org/share-your-work/public-domain/cc0>`_.
 You are encouraged to use it e.g. in presentations and posters.

+We thank Patrick Beart for his contribution to the logo.